• Skip to primary navigation

 Hole in Door

-Tidying up the Hole
+Step 6 – Tidying up the Hole

-If you are indeed cutting a uPVC door, make sure that you are using the correct blade in your jigsaw.
-If in doubt, ask for advice on blades at your local DIY store.
+If you are indeed cutting a UPVC door, make sure that you are using the correct blade in your jigsaw.
+Again, this should be a fine cutting blade, usually marked for use with UPVC or metal.

-Check the Flap Swings Smoothly
+Step 7 – Check the Flap Swings Smoothly

-With the hole cut out, place the flap section up against the door and push the flap open to make sure it’s a smooth action and it does not bind on anything.
-If it does, make note of where it is binding and use a file or rasp to adjust the size of the hole as required.
+With the hole cut out, place the flap section up against the door, ensuring it’s in place and push the flap open to make sure it’s a smooth action and it does not bind on anything.

-What Section Goes Where?
+Step 8 – What Section Goes Where?

-There are many different kinds of cat flap but all are fairly self explanatory from a fitting point of view as, usually, there is only one way they can go together.
+There are many different kinds of cat flap but all are fairly self-explanatory from a fitting point of view as, usually, there is only one way they can go together.

-Drill Fixing Holes
+Step 9 – Drill Fixing Holes

 It’s also a good idea to use a little sealant to make the external joints between door and cat flap water–tight and if the joint between the door panel and mullion has been stretched at all by the jig–saw vibration, it may be as well to make good with some decorators caulk.